 In that context, the Centre would cover various aspects of security including security risk assessment, data privacy issues (GDPR) and ethical hacking in a broader sense.

-But, the difference Kingston can make on the cybersecurity education scene is in the live threats intelligence environment simulation, where the strategies, the techniques of implementation, the comprehensive data analysis infrastructure will be used to exercise real-life situations in order to learn how to deal with threats, in real time.
+The difference Kingston can make on the cybersecurity education scene is in the live threats intelligence environment simulation, where the strategies, the techniques of implementation, the comprehensive data analysis infrastructure will be used to exercise real-life situations in order to learn how to deal with threats, in real time.

 If you would like to find out more about the Cyber Centre of Excellence, please get in touch.
 We look forward to hearing from you.

-Course Leader Cyber Security and Computer Forensics
+Course Leader Cyber Security and Digital Forensics

 Head of School Computer Science and Mathematics